 Finally, “at the last minute,” Evelyn continued “they said to him, ‘OK, you are all ready to go.’”
 The next morning, the Diamants boarded a train out of Latvia.
 It was August, 1940.
 Evelyn was four years old.
 Their first stop after Riga: Moscow.

 The Long, Long Ride

-On the long train ride, the bond between Joseph Diamont and Dr. Fell tightened.
+On the long train ride, the bond between Joseph Diamant and Dr. Fell tightened.
 Their families grew closer as well.
 Dr. Fell’s wife Jenny formed a fast friendship with Fritzi.
 Evie fell into games of chase, up and down the train’s long aisles, with Alice Fell, four years Evie’s senior.
 Many years later, Alice Fell would write a memoir, “Becoming Alice,” under her married name, Alice Rene.
-Evie did not know that she would be included in the book–along with a photograph–and identified as Trudy Feldman.
+Evie did not know that she would be included in the book–along with a photograph–and identified by the pseudonym of Trudy Feldman.
 Evie and Alice remain close today.

 The Trans-Siberian Railroad that would take them to China ran only on certain days, so the two families spent three days in Moscow.
 Joseph Diamant and Norbert Fell took it upon themselves to go to the German Embassy and ask for money.
 They were rewarded with a cache of rubles, “worthless money,” as far as the Germans were concerned.

 Joseph Diamant divided the money among the small group of Jewish refugees he had been appointed to lead.
-Everyone went out to go shopping, only to discover that “there was nothing to be bought in any of the stores.
+Everyone went out to go shopping, only to discover, Evelyn said, that “there was nothing to be bought in any of the stores.
 The stores were absolutely empty.
 And not only that, but every single night, people would line up in front of all the office buildings.”